Roberta Wilson: New York 1924–1927

 Roberta also suggested some movie fans told she got her parts in the films because of her sister.
 Checking the last three pictures she acted in 1918, Roberta Wilson was featured in supporting roles.
 Reading the reviews of these movies, none mention Lois Wilson, and the vast majority of reviews hardly mention Roberta's supporting roles.

 Besides changing Roberta's name, Bebe was also trying to redefine Diana's roles.
 Bebe hoped to switch Diana from drama to comedic roles.
 Between 1924 and 1927, Diana Kane acted in 8 feature films, and 5 out of the eight projects were comedies.

 Her return to acting using her new cognomen was the Paramount release of Sinners in Heaven starring Bebe Daniels.
 The film was released in September 1924 and told the story of a man and woman's romance while cast away on a desert island.
 Her next film was another Bebe Daniels vehicle Dangerous Money released in October 1924.

 Starting in 1925, she acted in the January release of Miss Bluebeard.
 This film was a comedy starring Bebe Daniels.
 The movie was filmed in Astoria, New York for Paramount Pictures.
 After a long pause, she acted in a Paramount comedy Lovers in Quarantine.
 The film was released in October and featured Bebe Daniels.
 Her last project for 1925 was a feature-length drama, The New Commandment released in November for another New York-based production company, First National Pictures.
 The film featured Blanche Sweet and Ben Lyon.

 In January 1926, First National Pictures released Bluebeard's Seven Wives.
 The comedy project featured Ben Lyon, Blanche Sweet and Diana's sister, Lois Wilson.
 Diana Kane's name is displayed on the lobby poster.
 Next was First National Pictures 's massive production of The Brown Derby, released in July 1926.

-Diana Kane's last onscreen credited film was The Perfect Sap released in January 1927 and filmed at the Biograph Studios in The Bronx, New York City, New York.
+Diana Kane's last onscreen credited film was The Perfect Sap released in January 1927 and filmed at the Biograph Studios in The Bronx, New York City.
 This would become her farewell performance from filming making.
 She would marry for the second time in November 1927.
 All of Roberta Wilson's films made during this second stint are lost except, Miss Bluebeard Lovers in Quarantine and The Brown Derby.